MiguelDK17/Breeze/README.md

 As of now, Breeze is in its early stages  of development and not open for contributions.
 However, feedback  and suggestions  are always welcome!

 ## 📜 License
-Breeze is licensed under the MIT License.
+Breeze is licensed under the Apache 2.0 License.
 See [LICENSE](https://github.com/MiguelDK17/Breeze/blob/master/LICENSE) for more details.

 ---